-However, a separate survey of employers also released today by ODJFS showed that Ohio lost jobs in March (5,200) and April (3,400).
+However, a separate survey of employers also released today by ODJFS showed that despite the positive news on the unemployment rate, Ohio lost jobs in March (5,200) and April (3,400).
 The surge in job gains earlier in the year appears to have come to an end.
 Month-to-month data is highly subject to revision, though, and it is ill advised to make too much of month-to-month comparisons, particularly when the surveys express mixed and contradictory messages.

 There is more certainty in examining longer-term job trends.
 Even with the positive reports earlier this year, recovery in Ohio remains painfully slow.
 Since the official end of the great recession in June 2009, the state has had modest job growth of just 1.7 percent, with the addition of only 87,100 jobs.
 Since April 2011, the state job total has only grown by only 47,200, or 0.9 percent.
 Over the same period, the nation gained more than 1.8 million jobs, growing at 1.4 percent.
 At the rate of growth over the past 12 months, it will take nearly six years to generate the additional 282,500 jobs needed to return Ohio to pre-2007 recession levels of employment.
 That figure would be even higher if population growth were taken into account.

 Figure 2 highlights changes in the Ohio job market from key points in time, including the start of the 2001 and 2007 recessions, and the 2005 approval of a major state tax overhaul, which promised speedier economic growth.
 These figures include the latest seasonally-adjusted data from the monthly survey of employers (Current Employer Survey) done by ODJFS in co-operation with the U.S. Bureau of Labor Statistics.